leejoramo/UUCGV/UUCGV ByLaws.md

 	2. Shall be led by a designated member of the TLC Leadership
 	3. Shall be responsible for assisting the minister in planning and conducting the regular worship services of the church.
 	4. In the absence of a Minister, the Worship Team shall be responsible for worship services.
+	5. Provide for greeters

 6. **Membership Team:**

-    1. Report to TLC
+    1. Reports to TLC
     2. Shall be led by a designated member of the TLC Leadership
     3. Shall be responsible for welcoming visitors, encouraging new members, and enrollment of new members.
-    4. schedule orientation meetings periodically
+    4. Schedules orientation classes
-    5. provide for greeting and registering visitors and follow-up to interest them in becoming members
+    5. Registers visitors and conducts follow-up to interest them in becoming members
-    7. provide new members with activities that will encourage their participation in the life of the church
+    6. Provides new members with activities that will encourage their participation in the life of the church
+    7. Maintains current membership roster, updated annually in December with report to board to allow board to report accurate annual Annual Program Fund (APF) numbers to UUA
+    8. Prepares a list of voting members at least thirty (30) days before any congregational meeting that requires a vote.

 7. **Religious Education Team (RE):**

 	1. Reports to TLC
-	2. Shall be led by a designated member of the TLC Leadership
+	2. Shall be led by RE Staff or a designated member of the TLC Leadership
-	3. Shall be responsible for the philosophy, content, planning and implementation of religious education curriculum and activities for all ages in coordination with the Minister and Religious Education Staff
+	3. Shall be responsible for the philosophy, content, planning and implementation of religious education curriculum and activities for all ages in coordination with the Minister and RE Staff

-8. **Hospitality:**
+8. **Celebrations:**

+    1. Reports to TLC
-    1. provide for refreshments and hospitality following Sunday Worship Services
+    2. Provides for refreshments and hospitality following Sunday Worship Services

-9. **Ad Hoc Teams:** The Board may appoint ad hoc teams as deemed necessary.
-Such teams shall cease to exist when the purpose for which they were appointed has been accomplished.
-Continuing Ad Hoc Teams must be re-authorized on an annual basis.
+    3. Responsible for planning festivities to engage the congregation and build community.
+    4. Co-ordinate our traditional or long-standing events such as Easter Potluck, Sundae Sunday, Camping Trips, etc.

 ## Article IX: COMMITTEE ON MINISTRY (COM)